 Accountability in any area, particularly the nonprofit sector that includes charities, should be a fundamental part of the fabric of that sector.
-And the accountability fabric can have many 'threads.'
-Of concern, however, is that the loudest voice for increased nonprofit oversight comes from outside the sector.
+And the accountability fabric can have many "threads."
+Of concern, however, is that the loudest voice for increased nonprofit oversight comes from outside that sector.

 Just as charities need to take into account the principle of subsidiarity in their work, which states that the level of civil society closest to the issues should have the primary responsibility for addressing problems, so too should the government respect the limits of its legitimate role.

-Of course these legislative discussions--including those from six hundred participants invited by Independent Sector, the advisory group to Senator Grassley's Senate Finance Committee--invite important debate regarding appropriate accountability.
-Some initial proposals in the 435 page report, “Options to Improve Tax Compliance and Reform Tax Expenditures,” have merit.
+Of course, these legislative discussions – including those from 600 participants invited by Independent Sector, the advisory group to Senator Grassley's Senate Finance Committee – invite important debate regarding appropriate accountability.
+Some initial proposals in the 435-page report, “Options to Improve Tax Compliance and Reform Tax Expenditures,” have merit.
 For example, a review of public charities' and private foundations' tax exempt status every five years is reasonable, so long as reporting is not complicated and burdensome.

 While “government oversight” is not without its place in civil society, surely there are additional sources to consider, ones with insightful and value friendly systems, particularly within the nonprofit charity sector.